Will Cinderella Castle’s Dream Lights Return for Christmas 2023?

 We spent many a late night on Main Street, simply gazing down at those resplendent lights, savoring the scene.
 I lost count of how many times we did this over the years–probably over 100.
 And yet, it still somehow feels that we took the Cinderella Castle Dream Lights for granted and didn’t enjoy them quite enough.

+With the latest update out of the way, let’s circle back and cover why the Dream Lights disappeared in the first place.
 When Walt Disney World began its phased reopening in the second half of 2020, a lot was missing for that first holiday season.
 While disappointing, it was also understandable–capacity was capped at a low level and things were a long way from normal.

 In explaining the decision to suspend certain offerings for the year, such as Candlelight Processional and Mickey’s Very Merry Christmas Party, Walt Disney World indicated that “holiday experiences that draw big crowds will be on hiatus this year.”